 This center endeavours to create a global network of discussions on social science methodology that integrates scholars from the Global South and the Global North through research methodology workshops and a series of international conferences.

-The “1st International and Interdisciplinary Conference on Spatial Methods” (SMUS Conference) and “1st RC33 Regional Conference – Africa: Botswana” in cooperation with ESA RN21 “Quantitative Methods” is being organized and will be hosted online by the University of Botswana from the 23rd to 26th September 2021.
+The “1st International and Interdisciplinary Conference on Spatial Methods” (SMUS Conference) and “1st RC33 Regional Conference – Africa: Botswana” in cooperation with ESA RN21 “Quantitative Methods” was held from the 23rd to 25th September 2021.

-SMUS Botswana Conference offers a platform for scholars to interact with methodologists from various disciplines around the world and to deepen discussions with researchers from diverse methodological perspectives.
-Participants will have the opportunity to organize sessions on methodological topics of their choice; as well as present their own research to an internal audience and discuss current methodological problems with other scholars.
+SMUS Conference Botswana offered a platform for scholars to interact with methodologists from various disciplines around the world and to deepen discussions with researchers from diverse methodological perspectives.
+Participants had the opportunity to organize sessions on methodological topics of their choice; as well as present their own research to an internal audience and discuss current methodological problems with other scholars.
+It was also through this conference that scholars across the globe had the opportunity to network.

 SMUS Conference Botswana – Action Points of Focus